 Don't worry, I promise not to spam you!

-- Toast your bread.
+- Step 1: Toast your bread.
 I like to do this in the oven with it set to broil.
-Just be careful to watch the bread carefully so it doesnโt burn.
+Just be careful to oversee the bread so it doesn't burn.
+(Check out my article on How to Toast Bread in the Oven!)

-- Once toasted assemble your sandwiches with turkey and cheese, then broil again until the cheese is melted.
+- Step 2: Once toasted, assemble your sandwiches with turkey and cheese, and any other desired toppings.
+Then, broil again until the cheese is melted.

-- Then pour warm gravy over both halves and enjoy!
+- Step 3: Pour warm gravy over both halves and enjoy!

-An open sandwich is a piece of pried topped with different foods and usually a sauce.
+An open sandwich is a piece of bread topped with different foods and usually a sauce, such as gravy.

-I like to just use a fork and knife to ean an open-faced sandwich.
+A fork and a knife work great to eat an open-faced sandwich.

 Video